-For convertible bonds, all ratings and calculations relating to ESG Consensus Score, sustainability profile and CO2 are based on the share into which the respective convertible bond may be converted

-(as opposed to the bond issuer).
+For convertible bonds, all ratings and calculations relating to UBS Blended ESG Score, sustainability profile and CO2 are based on the share into which the respective convertible bond may be converted (as opposed to the bond issuer).
 The issuer of a convertible bond is taken into consideration for all exclusion-based restrictions.

-For money market instruments and non-convertible bonds, all ratings and calculations relating to ESG Consensus Score, CO2 and all exclusion-based restrictions are based on their respective issuers.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+For money market instruments and non-convertible bonds, all ratings and calculations relating to UBS Blended ESG Score, CO2 and all exclusion-based restrictions are based on their respective issuers.

-For equities, all calculations relating to ESG Consensus Score, CO2 and all exclusion-based restrictions are based on the respective issuer.
+For equities, all calculations relating to UBS Blended ESG Score, CO2 and all exclusion-based restrictions are based on the respective issuer.

-- Scope 1 refers to direct carbon emissions and therefore includes all direct greenhouse gas emissions from owned or controlled sources of the relevant entity or issuer. - Scope 2 refers to indirect carbon emissions and therefore includes greenhouse gas emissions from the generation of electricity, thermal energy and/or steam that is consumed by the relevant entity or issuer.
+- Scope 1 refers to direct carbon emissions and therefore includes all direct greenhouse gas emissions from owned or controlled sources of the relevant entity or issuer.

+- Scope 2 refers to indirect carbon emissions and therefore includes greenhouse gas emissions from the generation of electricity, thermal energy and/or steam that is consumed by the relevant entity or issuer.